-Whether through improved Neighborhood Watch, enhanced surveillance or other means, we are committed to doing everything possible to improve security and prevent crime in our community.
-Sgt.
-Signater has consistently reminded us at our general meetings to report all suspicious activity, and based on recent reports of criminal activity in our community we all need to be vigilant and pay attention to what's going on around us.
-Please keep this number handy and use it to help stop crime: (310) 482-6000.
-Below are some additional resources and info from the Public Safety Committee:
+Whether through improved Neighborhood Watch, enhanced surveillance, or other means, we are committed to doing everything possible to improve security and prevent crime in our neighborhoods.
+Our community liasons from the Marina Del Rey Sheriff's Station have consistently reminded us at our general meetings to report all suspicious activity.
+Based on recent reports of criminal activity in our neighborhoods, we all need to be vigilant and pay attention to what's going on around us.
+Please keep this number to the Sheriff's Department handy and use it to help stop crime: (310) 482-6000.

-Our Public Safety Committee has focused on the proposal by LA County to improve traffic safety on Angeles Vista Boulevard in the area where we unfortunately had a fatal accident last year.
-Please take a moment to review the County's proposal and recent meeting minutes below, and get involved in this important work to make our community safer!
-Let's all remember to slow down and drive like your kids live here because they do!
+Our Public Safety Committee has focused on proposals by LA County to improve traffic safety in our area by installing traffic calming measures such as reduced lanes along Angeles Vista Boulevard and speed humps on Palmero Boulevard.
+Please contact us to find out how you can get involved in this important work to make our streets and our community safer!
+Let's all remember to slow down and drive like your kids live here, because they do!

 We monitor a variety of issues that affect our community so that we can inform our residents and advocate on their behalf.
-Please email firstname.lastname@example.org with any updates, comments, or concerns, and check this site and our social media (@UHAWHVP) for more details.
+Please email firstname.lastname@example.org with any issues, comments, or concerns, and check this site and our social media regularly for updates.